 For this starter, you need to hard-boil 6 to 9 free-range eggs (9 min.), shell them, halve them and carefully remove the yolks with a small spoon, without damaging the whites.

 Anyone can do it!
-Next, mix 3/4 of the yolks with my homemade mayonnaise (see the recipe) and add a green puree.
+Next, mix 3/4 of the yolks with my homemade mayonnaise (see existing recipe) and add a green puree.

 To make the puree, immerse a handful of leaves (such as baby spinach and cress) in boiling water for 3 min., cool right away in ice water, mix and pass through a food mill.